 The most likely impact to fish from pile driving activities at the project areas would be temporary behavioral avoidance of the area.
 The duration of fish avoidance of an area after pile driving stops is unknown, but a rapid return to normal recruitment, distribution and behavior is anticipated.
-In general, impacts to marine mammal prey species are expected to be minor and temporary due to the expected short daily duration of individual pile driving events and the relatively small areas being affected.
+In general, impacts to marine mammal prey species are expected to be minor and temporary due to the expected short daily duration of individual pile driving events at each king pile marker location and the relatively small areas being affected.

-In summary, given the short duration of sound (5-60 minutes) associated with individual pile driving and removal events and the small area being affected relative to available nearby habitat, pile driving and removal activities associated with the proposed action are not likely to have a permanent, adverse effect on any fish habitat, or populations of fish species or other prey.
-Thus, we conclude that impacts of the specified activity are not likely to have more than short-term adverse effects on any prev habitat or populations of prey species.
+In summary, given the short duration of sound (up to 90 minutes) associated with individual pile driving events and the small area being affected relative to available nearby habitat, pile driving activities associated with the proposed action are not likely to have a permanent, adverse effect on any fish habitat, or populations of fish species or other prey.
+Thus, we conclude that impacts of the specified activity are not likely to have more than short-term adverse effects on any prey habitat or populations of prey species.
 Further, any impacts to marine mammal habitat are not expected to result in significant or long-term consequences for individual marine mammals, or to contribute to adverse impacts on their populations.

-The area impacted by the project is relatively small compared to the available habitat in the MCR area.
+The area impacted by the project is relatively small compared to the available habitat in the lower Columbia River and Columbia River estuary.
 Any behavioral avoidance by fish of the disturbed area would still leave significantly large areas of fish and marine mammal foraging habitat in the nearby vicinity.
-As described in the preceding, the potential for the Corps' construction to affect the availability of prey to marine mammals or to meaningfully impact the quality of physical or acoustic habitat is considered to be insignificant.
+As described in the preceding, the potential for the Corps' construction to affect the availability of prev to marine mammals or to meaningfully impact the quality of physical or acoustic habitat is considered to be insignificant.
+Furthermore, impact driving will only take place in November, as per the 2012 SLOPES IV programmatic biological opinion to protect 17 fish species, including multiple salmon species.
 Effects to habitat will not be discussed further in this document.